specs-cli/specs-cli/templates/generate-feature-code.md

 **Final Validation Checklist**:
 - All user scenarios from `/specs/{{SANITIZED_NAME}}/business-logic.md` are fully functional and tested
+- **Reference QUESTIONS.md** for any developer answers about user scenario clarifications or decisions
 - **All missing or unclear user scenarios documented** in ISSUES.md with implementation approach used
 - All API contracts from `/specs/{{SANITIZED_NAME}}/api-contract.md` are correctly implemented with proper error handling
+- **Apply developer decisions from QUESTIONS.md** for any previously unclear API requirements
 - **All API specification gaps documented** in ISSUES.md with implementation decisions made
 - All data models from `/specs/{{SANITIZED_NAME}}/data-model.md` are properly implemented with validation
+- **Reference QUESTIONS.md** for any developer answers about data model clarifications or decisions
 - **All missing data model specifications documented** in ISSUES.md with validation rules implemented
 - All UI components from `/specs/{{SANITIZED_NAME}}/ui-design.md` match specifications exactly and are responsive
+- **Apply developer decisions from QUESTIONS.md** for any previously unclear UI requirements
 - **All UI specification gaps documented** in ISSUES.md with design decisions made
 - All infrastructure requirements from `/specs/infrastructure.md` are met and operational
+- **Reference QUESTIONS.md** for any developer answers about infrastructure clarifications or decisions
 - **All missing infrastructure specifications documented** in ISSUES.md with deployment approach used
 - All 5 quality gates have been completed successfully with documented validation
 - **ISSUES.md contains comprehensive documentation** of all specification gaps, assumptions, and implementation decisions